-In literature, Impressionism is a style that helps writers to communicate their ideas and make readers comprehend a plot and main events by appealing to emotions and building strong impressions.
-Current paper analyses novel The Good Soldier and explores the ways in which the author creates his impressionistic heritage.
+In literature, Impressionism is a style that helps writers communicate their ideas, enabling readers to comprehend a plot and main events by appealing to emotions and building strong impressions.
+The current paper analyzes the novel The Good Soldier and explores the ways in which the author creates his impressionistic heritage.
 Paper focuses on textual aspects of the novel and explores the elements that define The Good Soldier as an “impressionist” novel.
-Features of impressionism are evaluated in the novel with a special stress on the role of a narrator and his manner of telling the story under consideration.
+Features of impressionism are evaluated in the novel, with a special emphasis on the role of a narrator and his manner of telling the story under consideration.

-In order to discuss the novel and elements that characterize the style of impressionism, it is important to explain the main notion and its aspects.
-Impressionism is described as a style of art that is realized by elements that evoke associations.
+To discuss the novel and elements that characterize the style of impressionism, it is important to explain the main notion and its aspects.
+Impressionism is described as a style of art realized through elements that evoke associations.
 In works of impressionists, reality is an object of re-creation rather than a precise description.
-Here, the emotional approach is the key and the audience is asked to feel the work instead of analyzing it rationally.
+Here, the emotional approach is key, and the audience is asked to feel the work instead of analyzing it rationally.
 In literature, impressionism is based on characters, plot and authors’ techniques.
-Emotions reveal associations that are the language of impressionism.
-In his novel, Ford Madox Ford creates images that produce different feelings.
+Emotions reveal associations, which are the language of impressionism.
+In his novel, Ford Madox Ford creates images that evoke different feelings.
 Under the influence of the art movement, he adopted a style that is emotionally coherent.

 The Good Soldier describes lives of two couples that meet in Germany and form a friendship.
 The main characters are two men – Edward and Dowell, and two women – Florence and Leonora.
-Dowell is an Englishman who is married to Florence who has an affair with Edward.
-Edward is married to Leonora who knows about an act of infidelity while Dowell stays ignorant for a long time.
+Dowell is an Englishman married to Florence, who has an affair with Edward.
+Edward is married to Leonora, who knows about an act of infidelity while Dowell stays ignorant for a long time.
 Eventually, the truth is revealed in the story; however, only after the death of adulterers more details are described.
 On the basis of these and other events, Ford applies main techniques of impressionism.

 I don’t know.
 And there is nothing to guide us.
 And if everything is so nebulous about a matter so elementary as the morals of sex, what is there to guide us in the more subtle morality of all other personal contacts, associations, and activities?
 Or are we meant to act on impulse alone?
 It is all a darkness… (Ford 32)